bitovi/academy/src/typescript/1-why-typescript.md

-@page typescript-training/why-typescript Why TypeScript
+@page learn-typescript/why-typescript Why TypeScript
-@parent typescript-training 1
+@parent learn-typescript 1

 @description Learn why TypeScript has secured a place in the JavaScript ecosystem and how to write + compile TypeScript.